 And let us not grow weary of doing good, for in due season we will reap, if we do not give up.

-Mums want to believe in you, whether you believe in you or not.
-They see the good in their children, even if no one else does.
+Mums want to believe in you, Mother’s Day and every other day, whether you believe in you or not.
+Mums see the good in their children, even if no one else does.

 For example, Hitler’s mum Klara took him to church and wanted him to be a civil servant.
 Napoleon’s mum was married at 13 and accompanied him into exile on the island of Elba.
 Osama Bin Laden’s mum wanted him to stop fighting the west and come home to Saudi like a good boy.
 Donald Trump described his mum as smart as hell and he said he’s had trouble finding women to marry who compared to his her!